1985 – Recovery Café’s Co Founder Killian Noe, alongside David Erickson, started Samaritan Inns in Washington, D.C.

 1999 – Killian moved with her husband and two children moved to Seattle.
 Eager to learn about the needs of Seattle’s people and how the city responds to- those needs, Killian visited a wide variety of non-profit agencies in Seattle and saw that programs often lacked te ability to provide adequate recovery support.

 1999 – Killian, along with Randall Mullins, started the New Creation Community, an ecumenical faith community committed to contemplation and action.

-New Creation Community members Ruby Takushi (a respected psychologist), Mary Crow (with over 25 years’ experience in recovery work), and Cecilia McKean (a nurse and counselor) stepped forward and began meeting weekly to pray, dream, and envision a response to this need.
-Others from New Creation Community gave their support, and a generous visionary, Emmy Neilson, was the first to invest financially in the dream.
+1999-2002 – New Creation Community members Ruby Takushi, Mary Crow, and Cecilia McKean joined Killian in meeting weekly to pray, dream, and envision a response to the needs of those traumatized by homelessness, addiction, and other mental health challenges.
+Emmy Neilson was the first to invest financially in the dream.

-In 2003, Recovery Café was founded as a direct response to the critical, unmet need for those who suffer on the margins – that of long-term recovery support.
+2003 – Recovery Café was founded as a direct response to the critical, unmet need for those who suffer on the margins – that of long-term recovery support.

-In 2012, Recovery Café won the Award for Innovation in Community Engagement and was recognized as an excellent example of how a Recovery Oriented System of Care (ROSC) works by experts from Washington State and King County studying the effectiveness community treatment models.
+2012 – Recovery Café won the Award for Innovation in Community Engagement and was recognized as an excellent example of how a Recovery Oriented System of Care (ROSC) works by experts from Washington State and King County studying the effectiveness of community treatment models.

 2013 – The Café was the recipient of the Family Advocacy Award from the Washington Association for Marriage and Family Therapy.

 2014 – Recovery Café celebrates 10 years of transformative and healing work.
 The Café also concluded a successful, $12 million capital campaign.

 2016 – Recovery Café launches the Recovery Café Network, our model replication effort, helping groups in San Jose, CA and Everett, WA begin their own Recovery Cafés.